-30 Semester Credits / 3-5 Semesters / 10-18 Months
+30 Semester Credits / 3-5 Semesters / 10-20 Months Delivery Mode: Online

-The Master of Arts in Education (MAEd) is designed for educators who are interested in enhancing their careers through advanced professional knowledge and for non-education professionals who are seeking a career change.
+The Master of Arts in Education (MAEd) is designed for educators who are interested in enhancing their career through advanced professional knowledge and for non-education professionals who are seeking a career change.
 The MAEd consists of a core of seven (7) courses covering essential educational topics with student choice for three (3) elective courses from any of the following areas: special education, early childhood education, K-12 administration and leadership and higher education administration.